- Pro Video

 Beyond a normal lens, photographers can find themselves wanting or needing a little more reach, this is where telephoto lenses come in handy.
 Telephotos typically have focal lengths greater than 80mm and can extend to upwards of 400mm, though at that point they are usually referred to as super telephotos.

 Short to medium telephotos are the first branches of this category and include the popular 85mm, 100mm, and 135mm options.
-Each of these lenses has a slightly different perspective, but the further you go, there will be more compression, shallower depth of field and, obviously, the distance you can be from your subject.
+Each of these lenses has a slightly different perspective, but the longer the focal length, there will be more compression, shallower depth of field and, obviously, the greater the distance you can be from your subject.
 Portraiture generally sees the use of these shorter lengths because photographers like to maintain a good working distance from their subjects since yelling across a field on a windy day isn’t ideal.
 Also, the shorter lengths are easier to shoot handheld and can be less intimidating, without losing the benefits of shallow depth of field and flatter features.

 Standard telephotos and super telephotos are the next level of lens and offer the huge advantage of distance.
 If you need to capture a faraway subject, like a rare bird or a football player downfield, there is really no other choice.
 The drawback to these larger lenses is the size and aperture.
 The longer the focal length, the larger aperture required, which makes options like an 800mm f/2 lens practically impossible.
 But, aperture is an important consideration when purchasing a telephoto lens, especially if you are considering the use of teleconverters.